Milo Yiannopoulos: Books

-Dangerous

-A ghostwritten autobiography titled Dangerous was announced in December 2016.
+An autobiography titled Dangerous was announced in December 2016.
 Yiannopoulos received an $80,000 advance payment from the book's planned publisher, Simon & Schuster.
 It was intended to be published under their Threshold Editions.
 A day after its announcement, pre-sales for the book elevated it to first place on Amazon.com's list of best-sellers.

 In February 2017, Simon & Schuster cancelled its plans to publish the book in the wake of the video and sexual-consent comments controversy that also led to CPAC withdrawing its speaking invitation and Yiannopoulos resigning from Breitbart.
 Yiannopoulos began litigation against Simon & Schuster for "breach of contract" and "breach of the covenant of good faith and fair dealing", seeking $10 million in damages.
 He dropped the suit in February 2018.

 In May 2017, Yiannopoulos announced that he would self-publish the book on 4 July 2017.
 Soon after the announcement, the book became the best-selling political humour book on Amazon.
 The book was a New York Times, Wall Street Journal and USA Today bestseller.
 The book further peaked at No. 1 on Publishers Weekly's nonfiction bestseller list and at No. 2 on the New York Times nonfiction bestseller list.

-Subsequent publications

 Yiannopoulos published the book Diabolical: How Pope Francis Has Betrayed Clerical Abuse Victims Like Me – and Why He Has to Go in 2018.
 He stated: "The main purpose of writing this new book was to talk about the homosexual cancer that has infected the Vatican".
 The book repeated the discredited claim that paedophilia and homosexuality are linked.
 Yiannopoulos promoted the book through Michael Voris, a traditionalist Catholic, celibate bisexual and anti-LGBT activist.

 Yiannopoulos's self-published books How to Be Poor and How to Be Straight were also released in 2019.
 The former was released after the revelation of his alleged insolvency.
+He also wrote The Trial of Roger Stone and Middle Rages: Why the Battle for Medieval Studies Matters to America, which discussed controversies surrounding Rachel Fulton Brown, a professor of medieval studies at the University of Chicago.